-916 &lt;sup>1 Affiliated with INQUA except where noted (with IAVCEI)

-917 &lt;sup>2 Interim committee to support the transition to IAVCEI

-918 &lt;sup>3 AU, Australia; CA, Canada; NZ, New Zealand; JP, Japan; CH, Switzerland; BE, Belgium; DE, Germany; UK, United 919 Kingdom; US, United States of America

-920 &lt;sup>4 David Lowe has been effectively an 'emeritus advisor' to the committee since 2019

-&lt;sup>5 IAVCEI commissions at this time comprised two officers.
-Sigurdur Thórarinsson (Iceland) held an honorary president role in COT from 1977-82 (Self and Sparks, 1981a; Elston and Heiken, 1984).
+^{} For abbreviations, see Table 2.
+Gaps indicate non-appointment. ^a Affiliated with INQUA except where noted (with IAVCEI). ^b Interim committee to support the transition to IAVCEI. ^c The country abbreviations used are as follows: AU, Australia; CA, Canada; NZ, New Zealand; JP, Japan; CH, Switzerland; BE, Belgium; DE, Germany; UK, United Kingdom; US, United States of America. ^d David J. Lowe has effectively been an active "emeritus advisor" to the committee since 2019. ^c IAVCEI commissions at this time comprised two officers.
+Sigurdur Thórarinsson (Iceland) held an honorary president role in COT from 1977 to 1982 (Self and Sparks, 1981a; Elston and Heiken, 1984).
 Houghton and Wilson were joint leaders of CEV.
-Strictly, "COT" per se was defunct in this period 1982-87 but many members participated as tephrochronologists in CEV-related activities (e.g., volcanological congress in New Zealand, 1986), and so we include CEV for completeness.

-&lt;sup>6Up until 1969, the COT executive evidently comprised only a president
+Strictly, "COT" per se was defunct in this period (1982-1987), but many members participated as tephrochronologists in CEV-related activities (e.g. volcanological congress in New Zealand, 1986); thus, we include CEV for completeness. ^f Up until 1969, the COT executive evidently comprised only a president.